PhilTKamp/local-rag-workshop/README.md

 There are two upper limits when it comes to the length of data that you create embeddings for.
 One, there's a token limit that your model can't exceed, plus more tokens are more expensive.
 Two, there's a sweet spot of having the right amount of data in an embedding that your search is relevant.
 Too little data and the search results are wildly inaccurate, you may return values that have nothing to do with the users query.
 Too much data and your search results (in theory) start to become too general and if you're feeding those results into another chat client directly, you blow your token budget.
+I tend to shoot for what feel like logical chunks of data, considering what type of content a user is *most likely* to want in a response helps keep your token count lower and lead to more accurate and precise results.

 *Adding intermediate steps.*